0xPolygon/polygon-docs/docs/pos/how-to/delegate.md

 ### How many transactions does the delegation require?

-Delegation requires 2 transactions, one after the other.
-One to **Approve** the request and another to **Deposit**.
+The delegation action takes place in 2 successive transactions.
+The first transaction to *approve* the request, and the second to *deposit* the approved token amount.

 ![Figure: Delegate ](../../img/pos/delegate.png)

-### What does redelegate rewards mean?
+### What does re-delegate rewards mean?

-Redelegating your rewards simply means that you want to increase your stake by restaking the rewards you have accumulated.
+Re-delegating your rewards simply means that you want to increase your stake by restaking the rewards you have accumulated.

 ### Can I stake to any validator?

 Yes, you can delegate to any validator except the ones which are offline.

 ### Can I move the stake to another validator?

 Yes, you just have to access **Your Delegations**, click on **Move Stake**, and then choose your new validator.

 Please watch the video for a graphical illustration of how this works: